silvankolb/deckparty/README.md

 ### deckparty(url)
 URL of the server from which to retrieve data
-- `url` - deck supported CORS Domains
+- `url` - deckparty supported CORS Domains

 ## Sample with two decks and linking